 This cookie shop serves freshly baked cookies the size of your fist (well, six ounces of dough to be exact).
 Four types are baked to order and no trip here is complete without trying each of them: chocolate chip walnut, dark chocolate chocolate chip, oatmeal raisin, and dark chocolate peanut butter chip.
 The price tag is well worth it for one of New York’s best cookies.
 Tuck into the sweet treats at any one of the locations in NYC.
 Check the Levain Bakery website for the most up-to-date information on locations and hours.

 The City Bakery

 Jacques Torres Chocolate

-The sweet shops of famed chocolatier Jacques Torres serve up three types of cookies: a classic chocolate chip cookie, a double chocolate mudslide cookie, and an oatmeal raisin chocolate chip cookie.
+The sweet shops of famed chocolatier Jacques Torres serves up three types of cookies: a classic chocolate chip cookie, a double chocolate mudslide cookie, and an oatmeal raisin chocolate chip cookie.
 No matter which you decide to try, make sure to ask for it warm.
-Be prepared for chocolate to ooze out of these chewy treats; wash it down with a cup of frozen hot chocolate—a great combination for a warm summer day.
-Check the website for the most up-to-date information on locations and hours.
+Be prepared for the chocolate to ooze out of these chewy treats; wash it down with a cup of frozen hot chocolate—a great combination for a warm summer day.
+Check here for the most up-to-date information on locations and hours.